ScratMan/HASmartThermostat/README.md

 * **boost_pid_off** (Optional): When set to true, the PID will be set to OFF state while boost preset is selected, and the thermostat will operate in hysteresis mode.
 This helps to quickly raise the temperature in a room for a short period of time.
 Should be a boolean (default: false).
-* **away_temp** (Optional): Set the temperature used by the "Away" preset.
+* **away_temp** (Optional): Set the default temperature used by the "Away" preset.
 If this is not specified, away_mode feature will not be available.
+The temperature can then be adjusted using the `set_preset_temp` service, new value being restored after restarting HA.
-* **eco_temp** (Optional): Set the temperature used by the "Eco" preset.
+* **eco_temp** (Optional): Set the default temperature used by the "Eco" preset.
 If this is not specified, eco feature will not be available.
+The temperature can then be adjusted using the `set_preset_temp` service, new value being restored after restarting HA.
-* **boost_temp** (Optional): Set the temperature used by the "Boost" preset.
+* **boost_temp** (Optional): Set the default temperature used by the "Boost" preset.
 If this is not specified, boost feature will not be available.
+The temperature can then be adjusted using the `set_preset_temp` service, new value being restored after restarting HA.
-* **comfort_temp** (Optional): Set the temperature used by the "Comfort" preset.
+* **comfort_temp** (Optional): Set the default temperature used by the "Comfort" preset.
 If this is not specified, comfort feature will not be available.
-* **home_temp** (Optional): Set the temperature used by the "Home" preset.
+* **home_temp** (Optional): Set the default temperature used by the "Home" preset.
 If this is not specified, home feature will not be available.
+The temperature can then be adjusted using the `set_preset_temp` service, new value being restored after restarting HA.
-* **sleep_temp** (Optional): Set the temperature used by the "Sleep" preset.
+* **sleep_temp** (Optional): Set the default temperature used by the "Sleep" preset.
 If this is not specified, sleep feature will not be available.
+The temperature can then be adjusted using the `set_preset_temp` service, new value being restored after restarting HA.
-* **activity_temp** (Optional): Set the temperature used by the "Activity" preset.
+* **activity_temp** (Optional): Set the default temperature used by the "Activity" preset.
 If this is not specified, activity feature will not be available.
+The temperature can then be adjusted using the `set_preset_temp` service, new value being restored after restarting HA.
 * **sensor_stall** (Optional): Sets the maximum time period between two sensor updates.
 If no update received from sensor after this time period, the system considers the sensor as stall and switch to safety mode, the output being forced to output_safety.
 If set to 0, the feature is